juanruitina/vanilla-decap-monorepo/vanilla/templates/docs/components/radio-panel/design-guidelines/index.md

 1. Un-selected
 2. Selected \

 If the Radio Panel is in a disabled state, then it cannot be interacted with, but up to 1 Panel can be selected.

-\[ TODO: Visual design needed for each state ]

 ## Examples